junobuild/docs/docs/miscellaneous/wallet.md

 ICP are the native cryptocurrency of the [Internet Computer](https://internetcomputer.org).
 They provide utility for powering the network and are also used for governance.

-One key usage is converting ICP tokens to cycles, which are used to cover the computational and storage costs of running smart contracts and modules.
+One key usage is converting ICP tokens to cycles, which are used to cover the computational and storage costs of running modules.

 ---

 ## Why do I need ICP?

-Given that Juno is built on top of the Internet Computer (see [architecture](architecture.md)), your smart contracts require cycles to remain active.
+Given that Juno is built on top of the Internet Computer (see [architecture](architecture.md)), your modules require cycles to stay alive.

 While you don’t necessarily need ICP in the Juno ecosystem since you can acquire cycles with Stripe through [cycle.express](https://cycle.express), having some ICP can still be interesting.